arixstudio/propo-app/README.md

-# Let's create a README.md file with the provided content

-readme_content = """
 # Next.js Application

 This project is a Next.js application designed to manage content providers.
 It includes functionality for listing providers, viewing provider details, and deleting providers from the database.